andrewcooke/Stupid.jl/README.md

-# Stupid
+# 8 bit Stupid

-Analysis of an 8-bit version of the "stupid" cipher at http://news.quelsolaar.com/#comments101 .
+Analysis of an 8 bit version of the "stupid" cipher at http://news.quelsolaar.com/#comments101 .

 The cipher implementation can be seen in [Cipher.jl](src/Cipher.jl).